 A crucial aspect of any baklava recipe is the phyllo dough.
 This paper-thin pastry, often sold in frozen sheets, provides the crisp, flaky texture that parallels the sweetness of the syrup and the richness of the butter used in baklava.
 Once you have thawed the dough according to the package instructions, it is ready for use.

-A lire aussi : What’s the Secret to a Rich and Creamy Alfredo Sauce with Fettuccine?
+Sujet a lire : What’s the Secret to a Rich and Creamy Alfredo Sauce with Fettuccine?

 To prepare the baklava, you will need to layer the phyllo sheets in a baking pan, brushing each sheet with melted butter before adding the next.
 This ensures that each layer crisps up during baking, resulting in a pastry with a satisfying crunch.
 Typically, a baklava recipe calls for about 10 to 20 layers of phyllo dough at the bottom of the pan, topped with a generous layer of pistachios.